splunk/eventgen/docs/CONTRIBUTE_CODE.md

 ## Pull request guidelines

 If you want to contribute to an eventgen repo, please use a GitHub pull request.
 This is the fastest way for us to evaluate your code and to merge it into the code base.
 Please don’t file an issue with snippets of code.
 Doing so means that we need to manually merge the changes in and update any appropriate tests.
 That decreases the likelihood that your code is going to get included in a timely manner.
 Please use pull requests.

+## Release versioning guidelines

+Major Release — Increment the first digit by 1 if the new features break backwards compatibility/current features

+Minor Release — Increment the middle digit by 1 if the new features don’t break any existing features and are compatible with the app in it’s current state

+Patch Release — Increment the last digit by 1 if you’re publishing bug/patch fixes to your app

 ### Get started